Age-Old Wisdom meets Modern Tools

-If you’re like me and can never have too many flowers, now is the time to plan a cutting garden so you can have your flowers and cut them too!
+If you’re like me and can never have too many flowers, now is the time to create a cutting garden so you can have your flowers and cut them too!
+Here are my tips—plus, the best flowers to grow for cutting.

 We know it’s hard to cut your own flowers.
 So, to avoid stripping your front flower beds bare of bloom, plant an area of your garden just designated for cutting.
 If you have an empty spot out back or in the vegetable garden, why not fill that space with flowers?